dexie/dexie-website/docs/Tutorial/Best-Practices.md

     });
 }

-// Important: Undestand how you would call and consume the doSomething() function.
+// Important: Understand how you would call and consume the doSomething() function.
 ```

 Was there any of the "Understand" parts that you didn't understand?
 Then you would benefit from learning a little about promises.
 This will be useful knowledge whatever lib you'll be using.
 Some links to dive into: